 - If you want to write data in real time or update data frequently by executing INSERT,

-UPDATE, or DELETE statements, we recommend that you choose row-oriented storage.
+UPDATE, and DELETE statements, we recommend that you choose row-oriented storage.

 If you choose row-oriented storage, 1 TB of raw data requires approximately 1 TB of storage space.
-However, the indexes, logs, and the temporary files generated during computing also occupy storage space, so we recommend that you reserve 2 TB of storage space for user data.
+However, the indexes, logs, and temporary files generated during computing also occupy storage space.
+Therefore, we recommend that you reserve 2 TB of storage space for every 1 TB of raw data.
 To improve query performance, you can add nodes to increase available CPU and memory resources.

-- In batch extract, transform, load (ETL) scenarios, we recommend that you choose column-oriented
+- In batch extract, transform, and load (ETL) scenarios, we recommend that you choose

-storage because data is rarely updated by executing UPDATE and DELETE statements and
+column-oriented storage because data is rarely updated by executing UPDATE and DELETE

-most of the queries require aggregations and joins of table data based on
+statements and most queries require aggregations and joins of table data based on

 Column-oriented storage supports a compression ratio of up to 1:2 to 1:5.
 For example, 1 TB of raw data is reduced to 0.5 TB or less after compression, which means that you only need to reserve 1 TB of storage space for user data.

-If you want to process 5 TB of raw data at a high performance to respond to more than 100 concurrent queries, we recommend that you choose the SSD storage type to support four cores per node and 32 nodes per instance.
+If you want to process 5 TB of raw data with high performance to respond to more than 100 concurrent queries, we recommend that you choose the SSD storage type to support 4 cores per node and 32 nodes per instance.
 In this situation, a total of 10 TB of storage space is available for user data.